Messinian salinity crisis: Causes

 Several possible causes of the series of Messinian crises have been considered.
 While there is disagreement on all fronts, the most general consensus seems to agree that climate had a role in forcing the periodic filling and emptying of the basins, and that tectonic factors must have played a part in controlling the height of the sills restricting flow between the Atlantic and Mediterranean.
-The magnitude and extent of these effects, however, is widely open to interpretation (see, e.g., van Dijk et al. (1998).
+The magnitude and extent of these effects, however, is widely open to interpretation.

-In any case, the causes of the closing and isolation of the Mediterranean Sea from the Atlantic Ocean must be found in the area where the Strait of Gibraltar is now.
-One of the tectonic boundaries between the African Plate and the European Plate and its southern fragments such as the Iberian Plate is there.
+In any case, the causes of the closing and isolation of the Mediterranean Sea from the Atlantic Ocean must be found in the area where the Strait of Gibraltar is now, the location of one of the tectonic boundaries between the African plate and the European plate and its southern fragments such as the Iberian plate.
 This boundary zone is characterised by an arc-shaped tectonic feature, the Gibraltar Arc, which includes southern Spain and northern Africa.
 In the present day area of the Mediterranean Sea, are three of these arc-shaped belts: the Gibraltar Arc, the Calabrian Arc, and the Aegean Arc.
-The kinematics and dynamics of this plate boundary and of the Gibraltar Arc during the late Miocene are strictly related to the causes of the Messinian salinity crisis: tectonic reconfiguration may have closed and re-opened passages, as the region where the connection with the Atlantic Ocean was situated is permeated by strike-slip faults and rotating blocks of continental crust.
+The kinematics and dynamics of this plate boundary and of the Gibraltar Arc during the late Miocene are closely related to the causes of the Messinian salinity crisis.
+Tectonic movements may have closed and re-opened passages, as the region where the connection with the Atlantic Ocean was situated is permeated by strike-slip faults and rotating blocks of continental crust.
 As faulting accommodated the regional compression caused by Africa's convergence with Eurasia, the geography of the region may have altered enough to open and close seaways.
 However, the precise tectonic activity behind the motion can be interpreted in a number of ways.

 Any model must explain a variety of features of the area: